Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Abstract

 \section{Abstract}

-Generating and preserving metrologically useful quantum states is a central challenge in quantum-enhanced atomic magnetometry.
-In multilevel atoms operated in the low-field regime, the nonlinear Zeeman (NLZ) effect is both a resource and a limitation.
-It nonlinearly redistributes internal spin fluctuations to generate spin-squeezed states within a single atomic qudit, yet under fixed readout it distorts the measurement-relevant quadrature and limits the accessible metrological gain.
-This challenge is compounded by the time dependence of both the squeezing axis and the effective nonlinear action.
-Here we show that physics-informed reinforcement learning can transform NLZ dynamics from a source of readout degradation into a sustained metrological resource.
-Using only experimentally accessible low-order spin moments, a trained agent identifies, in the \(f=21/2\) manifold of \(^{161}\mathrm{Dy}\), a unified control policy that rapidly prepares strongly squeezed internal states and stabilizes more than \(4\,\mathrm{dB}\) of fixed-axis spin squeezing under always-on NLZ evolution.
-Including state-preparation overhead, the learned protocol yields a single-atom magnetic sensitivity of \(13.9\,\mathrm{pT}/\sqrt{\mathrm{Hz}}\), corresponding to an advantage of approximately \(3\,\mathrm{dB}\) beyond the standard quantum limit.
-Our results establish learning-based control as a practical route for converting unavoidable intrinsic nonlinear dynamics in multilevel quantum sensors into operational metrological advantage.
+Generating and preserving metrologically useful quantum states is a central challenge in quantum-enhanced metrology.
+In low-field atomic magnetometry with multilevel atoms, the nonlinear Zeeman (NLZ) effect is both a resource and a limitation.
+It can generate internal spin squeezing within a single atomic qudit, but under fixed readout it also rotates and distorts the measurement-relevant quadrature, limiting the usable metrological gain.
+The problem is further complicated by the time dependence of both the squeezing axis and the nonlinear evolution itself.
+Here we show that reinforcement learning can transform NLZ dynamics from a source of readout degradation into a sustained metrological resource.
+Using only experimentally accessible low-order spin moments, a trained agent identifies a unified control policy for this class of intrinsically nonlinear sensing dynamics.
+We illustrate the approach in the \(f=21/2\) manifold of \(^{161}\mathrm{Dy}\), where the learned policy rapidly prepares strongly squeezed internal states and stabilizes more than \(4\,\mathrm{dB}\) of fixed-axis spin squeezing under continuous NLZ evolution.
+Including state-preparation overhead, the learned protocol yields a single-atom magnetic-field sensitivity of \(13.9\,\mathrm{pT}/\sqrt{\mathrm{Hz}}\), approximately \(3\,\mathrm{dB}\) beyond the standard quantum limit.
+Our results establish learning-based control as an experimentally feasible route for converting unavoidable intrinsic nonlinear dynamics in multilevel atomic sensors into operational metrological advantage.